Reactor™ - The manual

 Tip: The tree is hidden by default.
 Check this page to see how to open it: Configurator Layout

-When looking at the tree you will notice that it does not unfold as in other applications (like a file browser).
-This is because we are looking at the tree from above like we are looking at the controller, layers and behaviors on top will be visible first, layers and behaviors further down might be covered.
+When viewing the tree, you will notice that it doesn’t unfold like hierarchies in other applications, such as file browsers.
+This is because we are looking at the tree from above, just like viewing the controller.
+Layers and behaviors on top will be visible first, while those further down may be covered.

-The tree's Root Layer is the very base on the bottom.
+The tree’s Root Layer is the base at the bottom.
 Layers can be opened and collapsed to show their sub layers (branches).

 image